hengshuaiyao/HengshuaiYao.github.io/README.md

 <img align="center" src="videos/pca2_cat_dog.png" alt="hi" class="inline"/>
 </div>

 Clearly, deep learning shows difference from machine learning in this regard.
 The knowledge that we transfer from machine learning about the decision boundary complexity vs. generalization does not work for deep learning.

 However, we found that the decision boundaries of the predecessor models (immature models in training that are close to the final) are indicative of the final model's generalization.
-See the remaining plots in the above picture.

-Now using the 99.87% model, the boundaries of all class pairs can be plotted:
+For example, using the 99.87% model, the boundaries of all class pairs can be plotted:
 <div align="center">
 <img align="center" src="videos/pca2_cat_vs_others.png" alt="hi" class="inline"/>
 </div>